MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-customize-forms.md

 ### Cons

 - **Less customizable** - By agreeing to use the existing work order form, you agree to make fewer changes to the form.
 - **Need to test upgrades** - The existing work order form will receive updates as much as twice per year.
-You will have to test new updates in a sandbox environment and ensure they will not disrupt your users.
+You'll have to test new updates in a sandbox environment and ensure they won't disrupt your users.
 For more information, see the article: [Merge form customizations](/power-platform/alm/how-managed-solutions-merged#merge-form-customizations).
 ## [New custom form](#tab/new-form)

 Some scenarios may call for a completely custom work order form.
 The top reasons you may need to create a custom work order form include:

-1. You have a unique work order process and are unable to use the standard work order process included with Dynamics 365 Field Service, or you need to add a lot of custom fields (greater than 100).
+1. You have a unique work order process and are unable to use the standard work order process included with Dynamics 365 Field Service, or you need to add many custom fields (greater than 100).
-2. You have decided it's not feasbile for all roles to use the same work order form, even while using security roles and field security profiles to limit information; you also need to create different forms for different user personas.
+2. You have decided it's not feasible for all roles to use the same work order form, even while using security roles and field security profiles to limit information; you also need to create different forms for different user personas.

 ### Pros

-- **Shielded from UI updates** - A new custom form will not receive updates to the user interface meaning the layout and fields displayed on the form.
+- **Shielded from UI updates** - A new custom form won't receive updates to the user interface meaning the layout and fields displayed on the form.
 This can be beneficial if you have very specific processes and form layouts.
 - **More edits** - You're free to make more changes to the form to fit your unique work order process.

 ### Cons

-- **No updates** - Your custom work order form will not receive updates from Microsoft.
+- **No updates** - Your custom work order form won't receive updates from Microsoft.
 It will be static.
-- **Maintenance costs** - If Microsoft releases work order features that your organization wants to adopt, you will need to manually customize your forms to include those features.
+- **Maintenance costs** - If Microsoft releases work order features that your organization wants to adopt, you'll need to manually customize your forms to include those features.
 This costs time and money.
 - **Risk of slow performance and errors** - Evidence shows that custom forms tend to have slower performance and more errors because of the risk of violating form design best practices.
 Review the risks and best practices at the end of this article.

 ### To create a completely custom work order form...